Locke’s Political Philosophy

 - Pufendorf, Samuel, 1672, De Jure Naturae et Gentium (Volume 2), Oxford: Clarendon Press, 1934.

-- Ashcraft, Richard, 1986, Revolutionary Politics and Locke's Two Treatises of Government, Princeton: Princeton University Press.
+- Ashcraft, Richard, 1986, Revolutionary Politics and Locke’s Two Treatises of Government, Princeton, NJ: Princeton University Press.

 - Colman, John, 1983, John Locke’s Moral Philosophy, Edinburgh: Edinburgh University Press.

-- –––, 1990, “What Is Living and What Is Dead in the Political Theory of John Locke?”, in Interpreting Political Responsibility, Princeton: Princeton University Press.
+- –––, 1990, “What Is Living and What Is Dead in the Political Theory of John Locke?”, in his Interpreting Political Responsibility, Princeton: Princeton University Press, 9–26.

-- –––, 1991, “The Claim to Freedom of Conscience: Freedom of Speech, Freedom of Thought, Freedom of Worship?”, in From Persecution to Toleration: the Glorious Revolution and Religion in England, Ole Peter Grell, Jonathan Israel, and Nicholas Tyacke (eds.), Oxford: Clarendon Press.
+- –––, 1991, “The Claim to Freedom of Conscience: Freedom of Speech, Freedom of Thought, Freedom of Worship?”, in From Persecution to Toleration: the Glorious Revolution and Religion in England, Ole Peter Grell, Jonathan Israel, and Nicholas Tyacke (eds.), Oxford: Clarendon Press, 171–193.

 - Macpherson, C.B., 1962, The Political Theory of Possessive Individualism: Hobbes to Locke, Oxford: Clarendon Press.

-- Herzog, Don, 1985, Without Foundations, Ithaca: Cornell University Press.
+- Herzog, Don, 1985, Without Foundations: Justification in Political Theory, Ithaca, NY: Cornell University Press.

-- Horton, John and Susan Mendus (eds.), 1991, John Locke: A Letter Concerning Toleration in Focus, New York: Routledge.
+- Horton, John P. and Susan Mendus (eds.), 1991, John Locke’s Letter on Toleration in Focus, New York: Routledge.

-- Kendall, Willmoore, 1959, John Locke and the Doctrine of Majority Rule, Urbana: University of Illinois Press.
+- Kendall, Willmoore, 1959, John Locke and the Doctrine of Majority-Rule, Urbana, IL: University of Illinois Press.

-- Pangle, Thomas, 1988, The Spirit of Modern Republicanism, Chicago: University of Chicago Press.
+- Pangle, Thomas, 1988, The Spirit of Modern Republicanism: The Moral Vision of the American Founders and the Philosophy of Locke, Chicago, IL: University of Chicago Press.